rastkojokic/vimfiles/README.md

-Strika's vim configuration forked from Mislav's vim configuration
+Rastko's vim configuration forked from Strika's vim configuration
 ==========================

 Thanks to these guys: